 The area of Groningen is most seismically active in the Netherlands.
-Earthquakes, triggered by gas extraction, cause not only damage but also social unrest.
-A lot of stakeholders need the earliest information after an earthquake occurs.
+Earthquakes, triggered by gas extraction, cause not only physical damage but also social unrest.
+Various stakeholders need the earliest information after an earthquake occurs.
 Local authorities and emergency responders have set up PublicSonar to monitor the region for earthquake detection.
 By doing so, they ensure to never miss citizen signals for earthquakes and get the quickest alert.

 Earthquake detection within 16 seconds with context, location & sentiment